 In order to participate, an employee must complete in advance a Financial Planning Subsidy request form, available from the Benefits Office, indicating the person or company whose services are to be used and providing appropriate information about the provider's financial planning credentials.
 It is the University's intent to allow a participant as much flexibility as possible in selecting a financial planning advisor.
 Nevertheless, the University reserves the right to seek additional information about a planner's credentials and, when deemed appropriate, to decline to subsidize the planner's services.

-The cost of MetLaw coverage is $19.75 a month, paid through payroll deductions.
-[Note: For employees on the weekly payroll, the full $19.75 will be deducted from the first week's check each month.]
-New employees may enroll in the plan within 60 days of their hire date and will commit to membership through the balance of the calendar year.
+The cost of MetLife Legal coverage is $21.73 a month, paid through payroll deductions.
+[Note: For employees on the weekly payroll, the full $21.73 will be deducted from the first week's check each month.]
+New employees may enroll in the plan within 31 days of their hire date and will commit to membership through the balance of the calendar year.
 (Contact the Benefits Office for the enrollment form.)
 Open Enrollment/Re-enrollment will be held each fall for membership in the following full calendar year.
+Participants must re-enroll each year to continue coverage.

 The Boston College Retirement Program is composed of two components: (A) the 401(k) Retirement Plan and (B) the Voluntary 403(b) Program.
 The following is a summary of the main features of the program; more detailed information, particularly concerning the various investment options, is available from the Benefits Office.